-- Identify points of agreement and disagreement among conflicting interpretations of the past.
-Identify various disciplines’ approaches and arguments about the history of public policy in conflicting interpretations of the past.
+- Identify points of agreement and disagreement among conflicting scholarly interpretations of the past.

-- Construct a well-developed thesis and a persuasive argument.
+- Based on primary and secondary sources, construct a well-developed thesis and persuasive argument.

 - Organize an analytical essay that sustains an argument over the entire length of the paper.

-- Present information in lucid, grammatically correct prose.
+- Present arguments and evidence in lucid, grammatically correct pose.

 - Construct paragraphs with effective topic sentences.

-- Use the library, relevant databases and indexes, and the Internet to identify and locate sources.
+- Effectively use the library, relevant databases and indexes, as well as the internet to identify and locate primary and secondary sources.

 - Develop bibliographies of primary and secondary sources.